 Works and faith are two mutually exclusive principles.
-You must take one or the other.
-You cannot mix them.
-This raises the interesting question, "Why didn't God decide to offer salvation on the principle of good works?"
-The following are several considerations which will explain why:
+You must take one or the other; you cannot mix them.

+This raises the interesting question, "Why did not God decide to offer salvation on the principle of good works?"
+The following considerations will explain why:

-$\mathbf{N}$ o one would be saved.
-All men are dead in trespasses and sins, and therefore cannot produce good works for God.
+- 1. First, no one would be saved.
+All men are dead in trespasses and in sins, and therefore cannot produce good works for God.
+"All our righteousnesses are as filthy rags" (Isaiah 64:6).
+Good works cannot begin until after a man has been saved. - 2.
+Secondly, if man could earn his way to heaven, he would make God his debtor.

-Those who think they will win heaven by good works forget that God demands absolute perfection.

-If man could earn his way to heaven, he would make God his debtor.
 God would owe him salvation in return for the life he had lived.
-This is impossible.
+This is clearly impossible.
 God owes nothing to anyone (Romans 11:35).
-There is nothing which man can do to put God in his debt.

-"All our righteousnesses are as filthy rags."
-See Isaiah 64:6.

-Lef man could be saved by his own works or his character, he could boast before God.
+There is nothing which man can do to put God in his debt. - 3.
+If man could be saved by his own works or his character, he could boast before God.
 But this, too, is unthinkable (Romans 3:27).
 In heaven, God will have all the glory.
 He will not give His glory to a creature.
-It would spoil heaven to have boastful men there.
+It would spoil heaven to have boastful men there. - 4.
 Again, if man could save himself, he would obviously be his own savior.
 In that case, he could worship himself.
-But this is clearly forbidden by the first commandment -- "Thou shalt have no other gods before me" (Exodus 20:3).
-If man could even assist in his own salvation, he could take the place of a co-savior, sharing the glory of savior-hood with the Lord Jesus.
-We have shown that this is impossible.

-The idea of salvation by works is further ruled out by the fact that God has decreed, "Without the shedding of blood there is no remission" (Hebrews 9:22).
-Good works involve no blood - shedding.
-Therefore, there is no salvation in them.
+But this is clearly forbidden by the first commandment "Thou shalt have no other gods before me" (Exodus 20:3).
+If man could even assist in his own salvation, then he could take the place of a co-savior, sharing the glory of saviorhood with the Lord Jesus.
+We have already shown that this is impossible. - 5.
+The idea of salvation by works is further ruled out by the fact that God has decreed, "Without shedding of blood is no remission" (Hebrews 9:22).
+Good works involve no blood-shedding.
+Therefore, there is no salvation in them. - 6.
 Those who think they will win heaven by good works forget that God demands absolute perfection.
-Keeping one commandment isn't enough.
+Keeping one commandment is not enough.
 Even keeping nine out of the ten commandments will not do.
-God must have perfect obedience - James 2:10.
-All men are dead in trespasses and sins, and therefore cannot produce good works for God.
-All our righteousnesses are as filthy rags - Isaiah 64:6.
+God must have perfect obedience (James 2:10). - 7.
 Even if a man could live a perfect life from this day forward, he would not be saved.
-God requires that which is past (Ecclesiastes 3:15), and the sins of his life up to this moment would still have to be atoned for.
+God requires that which is past (Ecclesiastes 3:15), and the sins of his life up to this moment would still have to be atoned for. - 8.
 To suggest that man can save himself by his own works is to deny the necessity of the work of Christ.
-If salvation could be through human actions or character, then the Savior did not need to die (Galatians 2:21).
-But the Scripture teaches that there is no other way of salvation.
-"For no other foundation can man lay than that is laid, which is Jesus Christ" (I Corinthians 3:11).

-$\mathbf{T}$ he notion that man can save himself, or assist in his own salvation, denies the sufficiency of the work of Christ (Colossians 3:11b).
+If salvation could be through human actions or character, then the Savior did not need to die (Galations 2:21).
+But the Scripture teaches that there is no other way of salvation, "For other foundation can no man lay than that is laid, which is Jesus Christ" (1 Corinthians 3:11). - 9.
+The notion that man can save himself, or assist in his own salvation, denies the sufficiency of the work of Christ (Colossians 3:11b).
 "There are multitudes of baptized men and women who profess to honor Christ, but in reality do Him great dishonor.
-They give Christ a certain place in their system of religion, but not the place which God intended
+They give Christ a certain place in their system of religion, but not the place which God intended Him to fill.

-The notion that man can save Himself, or assist in his own salvation, denies the sufficiency of the work of Christ (Colossians 3:11b).
-Him to fill.
 Christ alone is not 'all in all' to their souls.
 No!
-It is either Christ and the Church -- or Christ and the sacraments -- or Christ and his ordained ministers -- or Christ and their confessions -- or Christ and their own goodness -- or Christ and their own prayers -- or Christ and their own sincerity and charity, on which they rest their souls"-Ryle.
+It is either Christ and the Church or Christ and the sacraments or Christ and his ordained ministers - or Christ and their own repentance or Christ and their own goodness - or Christ and their own prayers - or Christ and their own sincerity and charity, on which they rest their souls"